This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 Set up queues

-You can create one or more queues with different settings and bind specific operators to specific queues.
+You can create one or more queues with different settings and bind specific agents to specific queues.

-You can customize a queue's name and description (up to 200 characters), agent selection strategy (distribute the task to the most/least qualified operator or to an operator who waited the most), task selection strategy (first goes an task with maximum priority or waiting time), maximum queue size and maximum waiting time.
+You can customize a queue's name and description (up to 200 characters), agent selection strategy (distribute the task to the most/least qualified agent or to an agent who waited the most), task selection strategy (first goes an task with maximum priority or waiting time), maximum queue size and maximum waiting time.

 To create a queue, use the SQAddQueue method.
 Refer to the method's description to learn about the input arguments.
 Here is a simple code on example how to create a queue: